codetaylor/artisan-worktables-1.12/docs/recipes/creativemode.md

 ![Table Creative Ore-Dict Button](../images/table-creative-oredict-button.png)

-A table has two ore-dict modes that govern how ore-dict entries are cycled on input items: linked and unlinked.
+A table has two ore-dict modes that govern how ore-dict entries are cycled on input items: `Linked` and `Unlinked`.
 To cycle between modes, click the button illustrated above.

 By default, the ore-dict mode is `Linked` and will cause all input items of the same type to be assigned the ore-dict of the item currently being cycled.

+The `Unlinked` mode will allow the ore-dicts of input items to be cycled independently of one another even if the items are of the same type.

 ## Clear All